Brahma-fi/ops-hackathon/README.md

 # Problem Statement

-Deploying a Web Server Application on Kubernetes using Terraform
+Deploying a Web Server Application on Kubernetes.
-Objective: To set up a Kubernetes cluster to host a web server application, using Terraform for defining and configuring the cluster infrastructure.
-The application, developed in Go and utilizing the Echo framework, will interact with a MySQL database and provide specific HTTP endpoints.
+Objective: To set up a Kubernetes cluster to host a web server application, configured to access the MySQL database and expose HTTP endpoints.

 # Requirements:

-Kubernetes Cluster: A simple Kubernetes cluster for deploying the application.
+Kubernetes Cluster: A simple Kubernetes cluster for deploying the application locally using tools like k3d.io or k3s.
-Terraform: Utilize Terraform for infrastructure as code to define and configure the Kubernetes cluster.

-Network Configuration: Ensure network settings allow the application to communicate with the MySQL database and expose the necessary endpoints to the internet.
-Implement necessary security measures for safe internet exposure.

-# Deployment Steps

-Terraform Configuration:
-Define the Kubernetes cluster resources using Terraform.
-Configure networking, storage, and compute resources as required.

-Application Deployment:
-Containerize the main.go application.
+- Dockerfiles to deploy the application.
-Create Kubernetes manifests (Deployment, Service, etc.) for the application and MySQL database.
+- Helmcharts to configure the application and database.
-Apply these manifests to the Kubernetes cluster.

-Database Integration:
-Ensure the application can successfully connect and interact with the MySQL database within the cluster.
+- Bash script or any script to test the whole deployment.

 # Evaluation Criteria

-The web server application is successfully deployed on the Kubernetes cluster.
+Helm charts that deploy the web server application to deploy and access the db on the Kubernetes cluster.
-The application's endpoints are accessible via the internet.
-The application interacts flawlessly with the MySQL database.
-The system maintains high availability and performance standards.
+Any solution diagrams explaing the deployment setup.

+# ExtraMile
+- Deploy the application via argocd.
+- Observability metrics on the service.